mathiazom/gjorno/backend/README.md

 It is now ready to handle requests 🥳

 <br>

-#### 🧙‍♂️ Admin Interface
+## 🧙‍♂️ Admin Interface

 Django provides a handy interface for inspecting and moderating backend data, the [Admin site](https://docs.djangoproject.com/en/3.1/ref/contrib/admin/).
-It's available for superusers at [`localhost:8000/admin`](http://localhost:8000/admin)
+It's available for administrators at [`localhost:8000/admin`](http://localhost:8000/admin)